amarriner/KlepekVsRemo/README.md

 I'm not sure why I picked PHP other than I knew how to use it more than anything else that would perform the tasks I wanted to perform.
 Should probably be done in something more elegant, but there it is.
 I don't have a lot of the version history up on GitHub, but from here on out I should.
 Still needs a lot of cleanup.
+Speaking of which, the tracking of tweets via flat files filled with the date is dumb and should be removed at some point.
+Cheap hack.

 Things it does:
  * Gets score and level data for a Daily Challenge run